grassrootseconomics/docs.grassecon.org/docs/faq.md

 * Who is a CIC Issuer?
     * Any group can issue a CIC by completing a Membership Agreement.
 Generally these are community groups with the permission of Village Elders/Admins.
 * Who are CIC holders?
-    * Anyone agreeing to the Sarafu Network Terms and Conditions can have a CIC account via mobile phone and is considered a Member of the Sarafu Clearing Union.
+    * Anyone agreeing to the Sarafu Network Terms and Conditions can have a CIC account via mobile phone and is considered a Member of the Grassroots Economic Commons.
 The CICs stored in your account are yours alone and represent an investment you hold in an economy made up of other CIC holders.
 * How much CIC should I keep?
     * Your balance may go up and down but on average you should match your spending with your income of CICs.
     * If you decide to hold CICs long term you are investing in the growth of the economy they represent (markets and businesses using the CIC).